-Hardscape consists of the non-living elements of landscaping, such as a brick patio, a stone wall, or a wooden arbor.
+The term "hardscape" refers to all of the non-living elements in landscaping, such as a brick patio, a stone wall, or a wooden arbor.
 It is one of the two major subcategories of landscaping, the other being softscape.
+Softscape is all of the living and organic elements in a garden or on a lawn, such as trees, flowers, and grass.

 Hardscape elements can also define the use of a space, such as with a driveway, or it can lead visitors through different zones of softscaping, as with a gravel path that winds through a grassy area and into a secluded garden.
 There are so many ways to use hardscape elements to enhance your property:

 - Stone retaining walls create planting areas or convert a slope to flat yard space.

 - Concrete patios are the classic low-maintenance and versatile patio option.

 - Brick patios offer a more upscale and natural look than concrete.

 - Flagstone patios are the low-cost option for natural stone outdoor flooring.

 - Tile patios are a great way to dress up a concrete patio slab.

 - Stone walkways are ideal for garden paths.

 - Gravel paths have a "softer" alternative to brick, concrete, or solid stone.

 - Stone landscape steps have heavy stone slabs that make beautiful outdoor steps.

 - Metal fences include coated steel, which is the modern standard, but iron is still an option.

 - Wooden fences use the most versatile fence (and hardscaping) material—wood.

 - Wooden decks are hardscaping, too, just like patios.

 - Pergolas are arbor-like structures attached to the house or other building.

 Water Features as Hardscape